avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 		sudo dpkg -i glmark2-es2-fbdev_2014.03+git20150611.fa71af2d-0ubuntu5_arm64.deb

-  If everithing is Okay, then you can test it:
+  If everything is Okay, then you can test it:

 		sudo glmark2-es2-fbdev (test it remotely)